ARMmbed/mbed-client/README.md

 ### Execute

 The **Execute** operation is used by the LWM2M Server to initiate some action, and can only be performed on individual Resources.
-The LWM2M Client MUST return an error when the **Execute** operation is received for Object Instances or Resource Instance.
+The client MUST return an error when the **Execute** operation is received for Object Instances or Resource Instance.

 To handle the **Execute** operation, the application can implement it as follows: